 Where to go in the United States

-Established in 1630 by Puritans, Boston is one of the most historic cities in the United States and a must-see for travellers.
+Established in 1630 by Puritans, Boston is one of the most historic cities in the United States and a must-see for travelers.
 Boston’s past interweaves into its present.
 The New England city is a unique blend of old & new, making it a fantastic destination for history buffs and culture loves alike.

 The Freedom Trail is the best way to take in all the city’s history at once.
-Several stops along the way highlight key moments in Boston’s history and their importance to the USA as whole.
-It’s a fantastic way to start your discovery of one of the America’s most fascinating cities.
+Several stops along the way highlight key moments in Boston’s history and their importance to the USA as a whole.
+It’s a fantastic way to start your discovery of one of America’s most fascinating cities.

 Without question, Chicago is one of the most popular urban travel destinations in the United States.
 Chicago is the country’s third-biggest city with over 9 million in its metro area.
 Among visitors, the “Windy City” is well-known for its influential late-19th century architecture and its eclectic art & culture scene.